mansueto-institute/datasci-workshop/git-recipes/ReadMe.md

 * Fetch all remotes - this is handy if you are working on a fork or in another use case with multiple remotes <br />
 `git pull --all`

-#### Rebasing and merging
+#### Rebasing and merging different branches
 * Combine changes made on two distinct branches.
 For example, a developer would merge when they want to combine changes from a feature branch into the main branch for deployment <br />
 `git merge`
 * Merge remote changes to master to local branch - this is a safe non-destructive operation that will not change existing branches in any way but can lead to a more complicated project history <br />
 `git checkout local-branch` <br /> `git merge master`
 * Incorporate all of the new commits in remote master to to local branch.
 This re-writes project history so its perfectly linear, but you can’t see when upstream changes were incorporated into the feature <br />
 `git checkout feature` <br /> `git rebase master`
-* If the rebased branch conflicts with the remote master branch and you want to override when you push <br />
+* Overide and push rebased branch that conflicts with the remote master branch <br />
 `git push --force`

-#### Using .gitignore to protect secret access tokens that you don't want to push to GitHub
+#### Prevent secret access tokens from being pushed to remote GitHub repo
 * Change into the `name_of_repo` directory <br />
 `cd /home/user/Desktop/name_of_repo`
 * Create an environment file <br />